Why Hospitals Are So Slow to Release Medical Records

 For a structured framework for evaluating retrieval partners, see our 2026 guide to choosing a medical record retrieval partner.

-Same-day retrieval fundamentally changes case economics.
-Instead of waiting 30 to 60 days to evaluate whether a case has merit, firms can build a complete medical picture within the first day of client intake.
-That speed advantage compresses the timeline from sign-up to demand, accelerates portfolio turnover, and improves client satisfaction.
+That speed changes case economics.
+Instead of waiting 30 to 60 days to evaluate whether a case has merit, firms can build a medical file in the first week of intake.

-This is not a theoretical future — it is happening now.
-To understand how same-day retrieval works in practice, including the technology and provider network infrastructure that enables it, read our breakdown of same-day medical record retrieval.
+To see how the same-day share works in practice, read our breakdown of LlamaLab retrieval speed.
+For national timing data, see our 2026 retrieval speed benchmarks.
 For a broader perspective on where the industry is heading, see The Fastest Path to Medical Evidence.

 Deep dives and guides on medical record retrieval for law firms